LuanSFMarques/sql_data_jobs_analysis/README.md

 [CSV output](/By_type/Data_Analysis/sql_data_jobs_analysis/data_output/)

 # Background
-This project originated as a final assignment in the SQL course taught by the amazing Luke Baroussse.
-Check it out here.
+This project was created as a final assignment for the SQL course taught by the amazing Luke Baroussse.
+You can check out the course here:
 [Video](https://www.youtube.com/watch?v=7mz73uXD9DA)

-All challenges were proposed in the course, with the main table (used in PostgreSQL) provided by the instructor.
-My task was to load the table locally and analyze the data using SQL queries, focusing on identifying trends relevant to my area of interest: "data analysis."
+The course presented a series of challenges, and the main dataset (stored in PostgreSQL) was provided by the instructor.
+My task was to load this dataset locally and analyze the data using SQL queries, with a focus on identifying key trends relevant to my area of interest: **data analysis**.

-Additionally, I took the initiative to create data visualizations using Matplotlib in Python (something not included in the course) as an extra effort to enhance the presentation.
+The dataset, although from 2023, still offers highly relevant insights for today's job market.
+In addition to the SQL queries, I took the initiative to enhance the project by creating data visualizations using **Matplotlib** in **Python**—something not part of the original course curriculum but added to improve the overall presentation and deepen my understanding of data visualization.

 ### The five main questions provided by the course were:
 - What are the highest-paying jobs for my role?